updated for 2021-2022 season :

 - High traffic areas will be regularly cleaned.

 - Guidelines for use of non-medical masks are followed.
 In most circumstances non-medical masks (NMM) or cloth face coverings are not deemed necessary in outdoor recreational spaces when physical distancing is possible and can be predictably maintained.
-However, use of NMM is recommended if physical distancing is not possible or is unpredictable, and local epidemiology and community transmission warrant it..
+However, use of NMM is recommended if local epidemiology and community transmission warrant it.

 - There is a “no sharing” food and drink policy, and potluck style meals are avoided.
 Children/youth must bring filled water bottles or drink belts and their own snacks.
 Parents can bring after session snacks for their child(ren).